Cold Weather Backpacking – Tips for a Successful Trip

 Getting outdoors in cold weather can be invigorating, exciting, and a great place to find solace.
-The haze of warmer weather falls away leading to crisp mountain views, and you can experience moments of breathtaking silence.
+The haze of warmer weather falls away exposing crisp mountain views, and you can experience moments of breathtaking silence.

 But, it can also be cold.
 Really, really cold.
 And you need to be prepared or things can go sideways.